Ares-Developers/Ares-docs/new/chronoprisons.rst

     \ :type:`VehicleTypes` and :type:`AircraftTypes`, on the other hand, should
     be reported immediately.

+:tagdef:`[Weapon]Abductor.Anim=animation`
-:[Weapon]Abductor.Anim= (animation): This animation will be spawned at the location a unit is abducted from.
+  This animation will be spawned at the location a unit is abducted from.
   Defaults to :value:`none`.

+:tagdef:`[Weapon]Abductor.ChangeOwner=boolean`
-:[Weapon]Abductor.ChangeOwner= (boolean): Sets whether the abducted unit shall change its owner to the abductor's house.
+  Sets whether the abducted unit shall change its owner to the abductor's house.
   Units which are :tag:`ImmuneToPsionics=yes` will not change owner.
 Defaults to :value:`no`.

+:tagdef:`[Weapon]Abductor.AbductBelowPercent=float`
-:[Weapon]Abductor.AbductBelowPercent= (float): Specifies the percentage of health a unit has to go below to be abducted.
+  Specifies the percentage of health a unit has to go below to be abducted.
   Units with more health than this percentage will not be abducted.
 Defaults to :value:`100%`.

+:tagdef:`[TechnoType]ImmuneToAbduction=boolean`
-:[TechnoType]ImmuneToAbduction= (boolean): Specifies whether the unit can be abducted.
+  Specifies whether the unit cannot be abducted.
+Only the conventional damage is dealt.
 Defaults to :value:`no`.

+:tagdef:`[TechnoType]PassengerTurret=boolean`
-:[TechnoType]PassengerTurret= (boolean): If set to yes, this unit's turret will switch to the turret with the index equivalent to the number of passengers it holds.
+  If set to yes, this unit's turret will switch to the turret with the index equivalent to the number of passengers it holds.
 Defaults to :value:`no`.

     + 0 passengers footur.vxl